TheGoodlike13/sahyun_bot/README.md

 post was used:
 https://www.reddit.com/r/pycharm/comments/elga2z/using_pycharm_for_poetrybased_projects/

 To launch the bot, use 'run.bat'.
-To play around with the library instead, use 'repl.bat'.
+To play around with the modules instead, use 'repl.bat'.
 The latter should configure all relevant objects, but not actually launch the bot itself.
 Both files assume 'install.bat' was already called before.